-The Company has liquid assets of Rs.39.98 million (2021: Rs.
-71.49 million) as at the reporting date and financial support from Parent to manage the liquidity risk.
+The contractual cash flows relating to mark up have been determined on the basis of mark-up rates applicable as at the period end on long term financing.
+The Company has liquid assets of Rs.82.12 million (2022: Rs.
+41.09 million) as at the balance sheet date and financial support from Parent to manage the liquidity risk.

-24.2.3 MARKET RISK
+23.2.3 MARKET RISK